riscv-android-src/toolchain-rustc/src/tools/cargo/src/doc/src/reference/publishing.md

 ### Before your first publish

-First thing’s first, you’ll need an account on [crates.io] to acquire an API token.
+First things first, you’ll need an account on [crates.io] to acquire an API token.
 To do so, [visit the home page][crates.io] and log in via a GitHub account (required for now).
 After this, visit your [Account Settings](https://crates.io/me) page and run the [`cargo login`] command